smy1/swlab/python/README.md

 - [Helpful resources](#helpful-resources)

 ## General requirements
-In order to run these python scripts, Python and the relevant modules need to be installed.
+In order to run these python scripts, Python and the relevant packages need to be installed.
 I wrote these codes in Python 3.12.4.
-Installation can be done in the command prompt (for Windows users, type "command prompt" in the search box):
+Installation can be done in the command prompt (for Windows users, type "command prompt" or "cmd" in the search box):
 ```
 python --version ## check python version
-pip install --upgrade pip setuptools wheel ## check whether pip is installed, then use it to install the necessary modules
+pip install --upgrade pip setuptools wheel ## check whether pip is installed
-pip show <package name> ## check whether a particular package has been install and what version
+pip show <package name> ## check whether a particular package (and what version) has been install
 pip install openpyxl ## required if we want python to extract information from an excel file
-pip install opencv-python ## required for resizing videos if using MoviePy v1.0 https://pypi.org/project/opencv-python/
+pip install opencv-python ## required for resizing videos if using MoviePy v1.0
+pip install DateTime ## required when syncing the timing of two videos
+pip install pathlib ## required for Python to locate a path of a file
 ```
 >[!NOTE]
 >While writing these video-editing scripts, I used [MoviePy v1.0.3](https://zulko.github.io/moviepy/v1.0.3/).
 As of 2025, [MoviePy v2.0](https://zulko.github.io/moviepy/) has been released.
 See [here](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html) for details about the differences.
 The code below allows you to install either the earlier or the latest version.